Fastweb (telecommunications company)

-Fastweb is an Italian telecommunications company that provides fixed and mobile telephony, broadband Internet and IPTV services.
-It is also one of the prominent companies in Italy providing FTTH connections, and it is part of Fastweb + Vodafone, as a subsidiary of Swiss telecommunications group Swisscom.
+Fastweb S.p.A. is an Italian telecommunications company that provides fixed and mobile telephony, broadband Internet and IPTV services.
+It is one of the leading providers of FTTH connections in Italy, and operates as part of Fastweb + Vodafone, a subsidiary of the Swiss telecommunications group Swisscom.

-In May 2007, Swisscom paid 3 billion euros for 82.4% of Fastweb.
-Swisscom subsequently bought out the minority shareholders after making a voluntary tender offer in September 2010.
-Therefore, Fastweb has been delisted from Borsa Italiana.
+In May 2007, Swisscom acquired a controlling stake of 82.4% in Fastweb for €3 billion.
+The company later purchased the remaining shares from minority shareholders following a voluntary tender offer in September 2010, after which Fastweb was delisted from the Borsa Italiana.

-On December 31, 2024, Swisscom acquired Vodafone Italy with the goal of merging it with Fastweb to create Fastweb + Vodafone.
+On December 31, 2024, Swisscom acquired Vodafone Italy with the aim of merging it with Fastweb to form Fastweb + Vodafone.
+Vodafone Italy will be legally merged into Fastweb on January 1, 2026; however, Fastweb will continue to operate the Vodafone brand separately, which will be gradually phased out by 2029.

+Fastweb's main competitors are TIM, Wind Tre and Iliad.

 History

 Founding

 Fastweb was founded in 1999 in Milan as a joint venture between e.Biscom (founded by Silvio Scaglia, Francesco Micheli, and Ruggero Gramatica) and AEM, with the intention of developing a fiber-optic network and IP services in Italy.

 In March 2000, e.Biscom went public on the Italian New Market Stock Exchange to expand and finance their fiber-optic network in major Italian cities. e.Biscom soon became the first operator in the world to use full IP technology and bring fiber-optic networks to cities, and launched home telecommunication services.
 In 2002, fiber-optic cabling was completed in Milan, and Fastweb consolidated its presence in Rome, Genoa, Turin, Naples, and Bologna.